 Header Image ©: Terry Abrams

 Past Student work: Isabell Smith, Shari Bugieda, Christine Moriello, Fotis Filippou

-Instructor: Terry Abrams (July)
+Instructor: Terry Abrams

 Terry Abrams has been teaching photography since 1975, when he moved to Europe to establish photography programs for an American college.
 He lived overseas for 13 years, during which time he taught and travelled extensively throughout Europe.
 Since 1990, Terry has been teaching photography full-time at Washtenaw Community College and led the transition of that program from film and darkroom to digital media.